Gold's New Inflation Factor

 While deflation has reared its ugly head from time to time in the years since 2008, its evil twin was nowhere to be found in the U.S. economy.
 That's likely about to change, though, now that there's a real threat that inflation will flare up again due to unprecedented levels of central bank liquidity created to combat the latest crisis.

 Indeed, the Federal Reserve has lately undertaken extraordinary liquidity measures, announcing an additional $2.3 trillion in financial aid just last week.
-The Fed stated that the purpose for the new loans was to "help state and local governments manage cash flow stresses caused by the coronavirus pandemic."
+The Fed stated that the purpose of the new loans was to "help state and local governments manage cash flow stresses caused by the coronavirus pandemic."
 And as Ed Yardeni pointed out on April 13, the Fed's balance sheet has risen to a record $6 trillion since QE4 was announced a month ago.
 He also noted, "The Fed's liquidity facilities have increased by $689 billion to $1.1 trillion over the past four weeks."

 Source: Yardeni Research

 Gold has reacted to this massive liquidity surge by rallying to its highest level in seven years as investors are flocking to the yellow metal for safety in the wake of economic weakness in the U.S. and elsewhere.
-Jobless claims last week jumped by an astounding 6.6 million as 10% of the U.S. workforce has been laid off in the last three weeks, which accelerated the move into gold and making it the one of the best-performing assets so far this year.
+Jobless claims last week jumped by an astounding 6.6 million as 10% of the U.S. workforce has been laid off in the last three weeks, which accelerated the move into gold and making it one of the best-performing assets so far this year.

 Source: CNBC